Brazilian tugboat Laurindo Pitta: Service

 The division operated in those waters for the months of August, September, October, November, and December with very few losses among the convoys it protected.
 There were 57 convoys with 579 escorted ships and only 5 lost, meaning less than 1% of the total ships protected.
 No enemy vessels sunk by the division were credited.
-The most critical episode happened when the squadron mistook a school of dolphins, which was crossing the division's route, for the sail of a German submarine, taking several shots at them, an event known as the Battle of the Porpoises.
+The most critical episode happened when the squadron mistook a pod of dolphins, which was crossing the division's route, for the sail of a German submarine, taking several shots at them, an event known as the "Battle of the Porpoises".
 The crew of the tugboat and other NDWO vessels were hit hard by the Spanish flu pandemic, which caused the death of numerous crew members.
-By 31 December, the entire squadron was anchored back in Rio de Janeiro.
+By 31 December, the entire squadron was anchored back at Rio de Janeiro.
 The NDWO was disbanded on 25 June 1919.